aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-mergedcell-from-a-worksheet/_index.md

 ### Response model

-The JSON payload contains a single **MergedCell** object with the following properties:
+The JSON payload contains a collection of **MergedCell** objects with the following properties:

 | Property      | Type | Description |
 |---------------|------|-------------|